perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/ccna_spaced_repetition.md

 Schedule your exam

 Pearson view didn't let me schedule the exam past 30 days out from when I wanted to take it.
 I'm not sure if this is the case all the time.
 But by the time you are 30 days out you should have your test scheduled.
 This will light the fire under you.
 Great motivation for the home stretch.

+If your exam is around June during Cisco Live, Cisco usually offers a 50% discount for an exam voucher.
+You probably won’t find any other discounts unless you pay for Cisco’s specific CCNA training.

+## Final word on labs

+You can technically pass the CCNA without doing many labs.
+But this will leave you at a HUGE disadvantage in the job market.
+Labs are crucial for really understanding networking.
+Knowing your way around the CLI and being able to troubleshoot networking issues will make you stand out from those who crammed for the exam.

+If you’ve made it this far I really appreciate you taking the time to read this post.
+I really hope it helps at least one person.